 Palladium is a critical component in automobile catalytic converters, particularly for gasoline engines.
 However, as the automotive industry increasingly shifts toward electric vehicles (EVs), palladium demand is expected to face significant changes.
 South Africa and Russia dominate the global palladium market, with smaller contributions from Canada, the United States, and Zimbabwe.

-The outlook for palladium is uncertain, as the growing adoption of electric vehicles, which do not require catalytic converters, is expected to reduce palladium demand in the automotive sector.
+The outlook for palladium is uncertain, as the growing adoption of electric vehicles, which do not require catalytic converters, is expected to reduce demand for palladium in the automotive sector.
 Despite this, palladium’s use in electronics, fuel cells, and hydrogen storage may provide alternative demand drivers.
 By 2029, palladium production may decrease as the automotive industry shifts, but demand from other sectors could help stabilize the market.

 South Africa remains the dominant producer of platinum, followed by Russia and the United States.
 While the demand for platinum in the automotive industry may decrease as the shift to electric vehicles continues, platinum’s use in fuel cells could provide a long-term boost to demand.
 However, the rate of adoption of fuel cell technology remains uncertain, and the overall outlook for platinum will depend on its evolving applications and the pace of technological adoption in sectors like hydrogen energy.